SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 And copy (CTRL+C) the customer name you want to fill the template with to paste on the prompt on Step 3 below.

+## Step 3 - Tell Copilot which customer and what month(s) you will focus on

+**Prompt**: ```We will focus on the customer <Customer_Name>, and on the months of <Month 01>, <Month 02>, etc...```

-## Step 3 - Ask copilot to use a template you paste
+## Step 4 - Ask copilot to use a template you paste

 **Prompt - copy the whole prompt, replace customer name, and the months only on the *first line of the prompt*** :

 ```
-Fill this template for customer <Customer\_Name>, for the months <put here the months you want to report, or all months in the activity file>, using the Copilot Prompt suggested for each part:
+Fill this template for customer specified on the previous prompt, for the months specified in the previous prompt, using the Copilot Prompt suggested for each part:

 1\.
 Executive Summary